Sunny Linnebur, PharmD, BCGP, BCPS, FCCP, FASCP

 Q: Are all my medications really necessary?
 I’ve been taking some of them for years.

 A: Ask your healthcare provider about this.
-Some diseases usually need life-long treatment; for example, high blood pressure and diabetes.
-Other diseases clear up after a while, and the medication might not be needed anymore.
+Some conditions usually need life-long treatment; for example, high blood pressure and diabetes.
+Other conditions clear up after a while, and the medication might not be needed anymore.

 Q: I have started a new medication.
 How long will it be before it starts to work?